hjespers/teslams/README.md

 	auto_conditioning()     - turn on/off the climate control (HVAC) system
 	sun_roof()              - control the sun roof
-	stream()                - low-level interface to streaming service
+	stream()                - low-level interface to streaming service set_token()				- set the bearer token for authenticating using a previously generated token

 Constants include: